se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/paper.rst

 Extending case studies
 ......................
-Case studies group together revisions but sometimes these groups need to be changed or extended, e.g., when we want so sample a few more revisions to gather data for a specific revision range.
+Case studies group together revisions but sometimes these groups need to be changed or extended, e.g., when we want to sample a few more revisions to gather data for a specific revision range.
 To simplify that, our tool suite provides :ref:`vara-cs ext`, a tool for extending and changing case studies.

 For example::

     vara-cs ext paper_configs/ase-17/gzip_0.case_study distrib_add gzip/ --distribution uniform --num-rev 5

-will add 5 new revision, sampled uniformly, to the case study.
+will add 5 new revision, sampled uniformly from all revisions, to the case study.

 In more detail, case studies have different stages that are separated from each other.
-This allows us to for example extend a case study with an specific revision without changing the initial set of revisions, e.g., stage 0.
+This allows us, for example, to extend a case study with a specific revision without changing the initial set of revisions, e.g., stage 0.

 For example::